What is a cosigner for a loan: Pros and cons of cosigning a loan

 Generally, a cosigner is needed when you don’t meet the loan requirements using your credit information and income alone.
 Lenders use your income and credit profit to assess the risk of lending you money.
 If you fall short on one or more loan requirements, your lender might require a cosigner before approving you for the loan.

 For example, using a cosigner might increase your chances of getting your loan application approved if you have a thin credit file.
-If you were recently told that you need a cosigner, it means the lender will not offer you the money only based on information you provided on your loan application such as income and credit profile.
+If you were recently told that you need a cosigner, it means the lender will not offer you the money solely based on the information you provided on your loan application, such as income and credit profile.

 Here are a few instances when you need a cosigner